trilinos/TrilinosWiki/Local-development-with-remote-pull,-test,-and-push.md

 ```

 NOTES:
-* The `--no-rebase` option avoids rebasing that might otherwise result in merge conflicts (i.e. git rerere info does not automatically transfer from your Trilinos repo on `<local-machine>` to `<remote-machine>`).
-(However, if one is not concerned about merge conflicts or if one did the `git rebase -i @{u}` cleanup as described above, then one can leave off the `--no-rebase` option and let the checkin-test script rebase, keeping a nice linear history.)
+* The `--no-rebase` option avoids rebasing that might otherwise result in merge conflicts (i.e. [git rerere](https://github.com/trilinos/Trilinos/wiki/VC-%7C-Simple-Centralized-Workflow#git_rerere) info does not automatically transfer from your Trilinos repo on `<local-machine>` to `<remote-machine>`).
+* However, if your is not concerned about merge conflicts or if you did the `git rebase -i @{u}` cleanup as described above, then you can leave off the `--no-rebase` option and let the checkin-test script rebase, keeping a nice linear history.
-* Once the pull has been completed by the checkin-test script, then while the configure, build, and testing is being performed, you can go back to `<local-machine>` and keep developing and adding new commits (but not modifying any existing commits).
+* Once the pull has been completed by the checkin-test script, then (while the configure, build, and testing is being performed on `<remote-machine>`) you can go back to `<local-machine>` and keep developing and adding new commits (but not modifying any existing commits).
-* If everything passes, the checkin-test script will push to the GitHub 'develop' branch and send you an email about what happened.
-However, if there are any failures (reported by an auto email), then they need to be resolved as described below.
+* If everything passes, the checkin-test script will push to the GitHub 'develop' branch and send you an email.
+However, if there are any failures (reported to you by email), then they need to be resolved as described below.
-* When later pulling on `<local-machine>` to continue development, it is a good idea to use `git pull --rebase` to remove duplicate commits that were pushed from `<remote-machine>` in case the checkin-test.py script rebased or amended the top commit (which it does by default).
+* When later pulling on `<local-machine>` to continue development, it is a good idea to use [`git pull --rebase`](https://github.com/trilinos/Trilinos/wiki/VC-%7C-Simple-Centralized-Workflow#anchor) to remove duplicate commits that were pushed from `<remote-machine>` in case the checkin-test.py script rebased or amended the top commit (which it does by default).

 <a name="resolving_problems"/>
 ### Resolving problems on `<remote-machine>`